 “All the time my children and I pray to Allah (swt) that may Allah help those who helped us, even more than what they did for us,” said Zakia, a widow in Afghanistan who received Ramadan food packages that freed her from the worry of finding food for her children each night. “… Their help counts a lot because they helped in the holy month of Ramadan a widow and two orphans.”

 Islamic Relief teams distribute food packets in impoverished communities to provide relief during Ramadan.
 Each food packet holds about 30 pounds of food that is important to the local diet of the recipients, and is designed to help a family of five to seven people.
 This generally includes rice, wheat, lentils or oil, and often also sugar, canned fish or meat, and dates.
 Foods are procured locally within each country whenever possible, to ensure that they’re appropriate for the recipients and to help the economy as well.
 The Ramadan program is designed to complement longer-term relief and development projects that provide sustainable assistance in improving living conditions.

-IRUSA’s 2015 Ramadan campaign will support our brothers and sisters in need in these locations (prices are per food package):
+IRUSA’s 2015 Ramadan campaign supported our brothers and sisters in need in these locations:

-Check out this album of IR Ramadan food distributions taking place around the world this year.
+Check out this album of IR Ramadan food distributions that took place around the world this year.
 Masha’Allah!

 The Prophet Muhammed (PBUH) said, “I and the person who looks after an orphan will be in paradise together like this,” reports Al-Bukhari, describing the motion as raising his forefinger and middle finger together.

 Providing care for orphans is especially important to the Islamic Relief community.
 Islamic Relief USA has dedicated programs to do just that: Orphan Support and annual One-to-One Orphan Sponsorship.